cbm4scale/CBM-IPDPS25/README.md

 ### `./scripts/compression_metrics.sh`
 This script evaluates the performance of CBM's compression algorithm using `cbm/cbm4mm.py` via `benchmark/cbm_construction`.
 Specifically, it measures the time required to convert a matrix to CBM format and calculates the compression ratio relative to the CSR format for each combination of alpha values defined in the `ALPHAS=[...]` array and datasets in the `DATASETS=[...]` array.

-Upon completion, the script generates a results file named `compression_metrics_results.txt`, which records the compression time, in seconds, and the achieved compression ratio for each alpha value and dataset combination.
+Upon completion, the script generates a results file named `results/compression_metrics_results.txt`, which records the compression time, in seconds, and the achieved compression ratio for each alpha value and dataset combination.

 #### How to Run:
 1. Open the `scripts/compression_metrics.sh` and modify the following variables: